Garmin Epix Gen 2

 I’d expect this to be the same on the 47mm Epix Pro Gen 2 as well, as it has that same 416×416 screen.

-The Garmin Epix Gen 2 is the ultimate fitness watch.
+The Garmin Epix Pro is the ultimate fitness watch.
 But it ALSO has nearly all of the golf functionality of the dedicated golf watch: the Approach S70.
-The Epix Pro is even better, but a couple hundred dollars more.
+Also look out for an original Epix Gen 2 if you want to save a little money.

 Day-to-Day Functionality of the Epix Gen 2